matrix-org/matrix-spec-proposals/proposals/2134-identity-hash-lookup.md

 ```

 The client will hash each 3PID as a concatenation of the medium and address,
 separated by a space and a pepper appended to the end.
-Note that phone numbers
+Note that phone
-should be formatted as defined by
+numbers should be formatted as defined by
 https://matrix.org/docs/spec/appendices#pstn-phone-numbers, before being
 hashed).
+Note that "pepper" in this proposal simply refers to a public,
+opaque string that is used to produce different hash results between identity
+servers.
+Its value is not secret.

 First the client must append the medium to the address:

 ```
 "alice@example.com" -> "alice@example.com email"